The true meaning of "Presents Well" in medicine

 So, as I sat upright on a wilted gurney-foam mattress in my freshly laundered scrubs, whether by intentional subterfuge or rout, I cast my rather well-hooked line with ease and anticipation, awaiting the strike with each “care team” encounter.
 Whether it was puppies or babies, the green of the Northwest, or even the more political… (such as the urgency to more fully fund health systems without disparity), the emotional bait was set.
 Not one listener realized their clinical objectivity had been compromised, as they were readily hooked, with bated breath, by their own assumptive, “the patient presents well.”

-Just as there are Asian companies who flood Western markets with “knock-off” products with superficial “genuine” appearance and appeal to the consumers’ desire to save time, money, or effort, a closer examination of the “knock-off” of normalcy in presentation is vital to avoid being defrauded.
-More than just looking foolish when the truth comes to light through circumstance, exposure of this knock-off presentation is usually more tragic than embarrassing.
+Just as there are Asian companies who flood Western markets with “knock-off” products with superficial “genuine” appearances and appeal to the consumers’ desire to save time, money, or effort, a closer examination of the “knock-off” of normalcy in presentation is vital to avoid being defrauded.
+More than just looking foolish when the truth comes to light through circumstance, exposure to this knock-off presentation of “presents well,” is usually more tragic than embarrassing.

 However, a good presentation or story, apparently, covers a multitude of sins and symptoms.
 And so, for this storyteller, an epitaph of the “patient presents well,” is not the worst that might be said, it just very well could have been the last.

-Lindsey Grant is a self-described "Creative" hailing from Portlandia (of course), the poet has been saddled with mental illness diagnoses including Disassociate Fugue, Bipolar Disorder, ADHD, PTSD, etc., etc., etc. and TBA
+Lindsey Grant, the author of "Unveiling Deception: The True Meaning of "Presents Well" in Medicine," is a self-described "Creative" hailing from Portlandia (of course), the poet has been saddled with mental illness diagnoses including Disassociate Fugue, Bipolar Disorder, ADHD, PTSD, etc., etc., etc. and TBA